rohithmenon/carnd/traffic_sign_classifier/report.md

 **Top-k predictions for photo images**
 ![](report_images/topk_photo_image_perf.jpg)
 In the case of photo images, the model is not very confident about pedestrian signal and slippery roads.
-Especially for slippery roads, the next highest prediction is pretty close.
-It can also be seen that recall for the pedestrian signal class is low.
-Although the top label is wrong, model predicts the image as pedestrian class with next highest probability.
+The prediction probability is < 0.26.
+For all other cases, the model has the correct label classification probability of > 0.95.

 ## <a name="model_visualization">Model Visualization</a>
 Here we visualize the convolution layers for a sample image: General Caution.